swayos/swayos.github.io/README.md

 - **Chrome says its out of date**
 Open the app store, open preferences, go to third-party, Enable AUR support and enable check for updates

-## How it works ##
+## How does it work ##

-SwayOS is based on Sway Window Manager, which is a window manager and compositor in one, it gives pixel buffers to programs where they can draw their content and the it flattens these buffers onto the screen.
+SwayOS is based on Sway Window Manager, which is a window manager and compositor, it gives pixel buffers to programs where they can draw their content and the it flattens these buffers onto the screen.
 It is a standalone program that can be started manually or automatically.

 In SwayOS if you log in the default console ( tty0 or ttyv0 ) then it starts up automatically.
 If you check the contents of your .zshrc ( ~/.zshrc ) you will see "exec sway" in the end.
 It needs an environment variable called XDG_RUNTIME_DIR to be set.
 This points to the folder where sway and other programs put their temporary files during the session.
 On systemd systems it is usually /run/user/$UID, in SwayOS it's ~/.config/xdg.
 It is also set in .zshrc before executing sway.